Elevator pitches are as simple as they are effective… or are they?

 Picture this: You get into an elevator.
 Someone else gets into the elevator too.
 The two of you strike up a bit of elevator banter.
 The other person asks what you do.

 Even if you’re in an exceptionally tall building, you’ve got about five seconds to answer.
-And to be polite, you’ll be brief enough to allow enough time to return the question and give your new acquaintance time to answer, too.
+Because to be polite, you’ll be brief enough to allow time to return the question.

 So what do you say?